Harris out to reframe US views on Africa, foster partnership

 It’s a problem across the continent.
 The African Development Bank estimates that there are on average about 11 million people entering the job market while at the same time only about 3 million jobs are created.

+Harris has tried to seek out bright spots in Africa during her trip, finding one of them at Vibrate Studio in Accra, a hub for young artists with a recording studio and music business program.
+Names of supporters such as Kendrick Lamar and the late fashion designer Virgil Abloh are written on the outside of the sunny yellow building.

-Harris’ stops in Ghana included an Accra youth center that features a skate park and recording studio.
-Young skaters glided back and forth as she arrived, their boards occasionally clattering against the pavement.
+At the adjacent skate park, young people glided back and forth as Harris arrived, their boards occasionally clattering against the pavement.

-Inside, a staff member said that teenagers can learn topics like accounting in addition to playing music.
+Inside, a staff member said that teenagers can learn topics like accounting in addition to recording music.

 “We are all learning from scratch,” the staff member told Harris.
 “Let us hope for the next generation in here.”